Build Ghostty from Source

 zig build -p $HOME/.local -Doptimize=ReleaseFast

-With a typical Freedesktop-compatible desktop environment (i.e. Gnome, KDE), this will make Ghostty available as an app in your app launcher.
+With a typical Freedesktop-compatible desktop environment (i.e. GNOME, KDE), this will make Ghostty available as an app in your app launcher.
 If you don't see it immediately you may have to log out and log back in or maybe even restart.

 If Ghostty fails to launch using an app icon in your app launcher,